Carglglz/upydev/README.md

   In a terminal window open a 'serial repl' with `upydev srepl --port /dev/tty.[USBPORT]` command

   In another window use upydev normally.
-Now in the terminal window with the serial repl you can see what commands are sent.
+Now in the terminal window with the serial repl you can see which commands are sent.